Saving young lives

 Now, in two separate studies, Washington University researchers report new findings that are likely to change the treatment of malnutrition and the understanding of its root causes.
 Both studies were conducted in Malawi, an epicenter of severe childhood malnutrition.

 A study of young twins shows that bacteria that live in the intestine conspire with a poor diet to trigger severe malnutrition.
-The findings, published in Science, suggest that simply feeding malnourished children more food may not make them healthy.
+The findings suggest that simply feeding malnourished children more food may not make them healthy.
 More »

-Giving severely malnourished children a course of antibiotics in addition to a fortified peanut-butter paste cut death rates by up to 44% compared to the therapeutic food alone, Washington University physicians reported in The New England Journal of Medicine.
+Giving severely malnourished children antibiotics in addition to a fortified peanut-butter paste cut death rates by up to 44% compared to the therapeutic food alone, according to a study by Washington University physicians.
 More »